reimagined/hacker-news-resolve/README.md

 ### Authentication

-We can create users and get a list of users.
-The last server-side issue is implementing registration and authentication.
-For this purpose we can use local strategy from `resolve-scripts-auth` package.
+After adding a storage for users, create the local authentication strategy and implement the required callbacks.

-Install `uuid` package.
+Install `uuid` package:
 ```
 npm install --save uuid
 ```

-In the `auth/` directory, create `./auth/localStrategy.js` file.
-Because we don't use password in our app, `passwordField` has same value as `usernameField`.
+In the `auth/` directory, create `./auth/localStrategy.js` file. `passwordField` has same value as `usernameField` because this app does not use a password.

 ```js
 // ./auth/localStrategy.js